andywar65/pymba/README.md

 ### BIM standard blocks

 BIM standard blocks are recognized as real life building elements.
-By now we have only the `Wall` BIM element.
-It behaves pretty much as a box, but attributes are different: wall `Type` and inside, outside, right and left `Finishing`.
+By now we have only `Wall` and `Slab` BIM element.
+They behave pretty much as a box, but attributes are different: wall/slab `Type` and `Finishing` for each side.

-Wall types are defined in the backend as `PYMba Wall Pages`, and must be children of the `Pymba Page` they are related to.
+Wall (and Slab) types are defined in the backend as `PYMba Wall Pages`, and must be children of the `Pymba Page` they are related to.
 Creating a new wall type requires `Title`, `Intro`, `Image` (is it a `pattern`?) and `Color`.
 You can then add as many wall `Layers` to the Wall Type as you want.
 Layers require a `Material`, a `Thickness` (in centimeters) and a `Weight` in kilograms per cubic meter.
-The app controls if wall dimensions in CAD are consistent with Wall Type features, i.e. wall thickness.
-If inconsistency arises, wall is rendered in flat red.
+First layer is innermost for Walls and floor for Slabs.
+The app controls if wall/slab dimensions in CAD are consistent with Wall Type features, i.e. wall/slab thickness.
+If inconsistency arises, wall/slab is rendered in flat red.
 You can leave a layer with zero thickness to assign the same Wall Type to blocks with different depth.

 Finishings are defined in the backend as `PYMba Finishing Pages`, and must be children of the `Pymba Page` they are related to.
-Creating a new finishing requires `Title`, `Intro`, `Image` (is it a `pattern`?) and `Color` for `Wall`, `Tiling` and `Skirting` appearance.
+Creating a new finishing requires `Title`, `Intro`, `Image` (is it a `pattern`?) and `Color` for `General`, `Tiling` and `Skirting` appearance.
 Tiling and Skirting require also `height`, intended as their upper bound with respect to the floor.
+Slabs don't use settings for tiling and skirting.

 Wall data is stored in a `CSV` file downloadable from the frontend.
-Data includes wall weight and finishing surfaces.
+Data includes wall/slab weight and finishing surfaces.

 ### Next improvements